Submissions open September 9, 2020!

 • Is any feedback provided by the festival for non-selected films?

 Unfortunately, due to time constraints and the large number of submissions we receive, the festival does not have the resources required to provide feedback for non-selected entries.

-Please direct further questions to our submissions department at firstname.lastname@example.org.
-We will respond to you as quickly as possible.
+Please direct further questions to firstname.lastname@example.org.
+A programming staff member will respond to you as quickly as possible.